-Improve system efficiency and operation by connecting charging points to buildings and their parking lots and providing charge-management service
+3: Improve system efficiency and operation by connecting charging points to buildings and their parking lots

 - Data Sources: Ontology Electrical network data based on the IEC standard CIM

-- Electrical load information: Charging station information from publicly accessible and open data platforms
+- Electrical load information: Publicly accessible and open data platforms provide charging station information

-- Digital Twin: Correlation of transportation & electricity network data, charging stations and electric vehicle consumption by creating a graph-based data model (City Graph)
+- Digital Twin: Correlation of transportation and electricity network data, charging stations and electric vehicle consumption by creating a graph-based data model (City Graph)

 - Visualization of correlated data: Transportation information and traffic flows for end users in an interactive map